Two women injured in UK homophobic attack "for refusing to kiss"

-LONDON (Reuters) - Two women were punched and robbed in what police on Friday called a disgusting homophobic assault on a London bus, after one of the victims said their attackers tried to force them to kiss each other.
+LONDON, June 7 (Reuters) - Two women were punched and robbed in a homophobic assault on a London bus, police said on Friday, as media reported that they were left covered in blood after refusing their attackers’ demands to kiss.

-The incident took place in the early hours of May 30 after the women, in their 20s, boarded a night bus in West Hampstead.

-“As they sat on the top deck, they were approached by a group of four males who began to make lewd and homophobic comments to them,” a police statement said.

 “The women were then attacked and punched several times before the males ran off the bus.
 A phone and bag were stolen during the assault.”